skynixukraine/sx-domain-validator/Readme.md

 1. The script reads the list of names from the `names.txt` file.
 2. It then creates a list of domains to check by adding the prefix (all possible letter combinations) to each name in `names.txt` file.
 The default lengh of prefix is 2 letters.
 3. The results of the domain availability check are written to the `results.json`

+To comply with the API's request limit of 60 requests per minute, the script incorporates a 1-second delay between each request.

 ## How to run